Fredilly/article6-methodologies/docs/projects/phase-1-ingestion/ARTICLE6_INGEST_UPGRADE_PLAN.md

 - Each sector marked as “migrated” in this plan has a checked-in sector config (`ingest.<sector>.yml` or equivalent).
 - From a clean working tree in the canonical Codespaces/devcontainer environment, running `npm run ingest:full -- <sector-config>` twice for each migrated sector leaves `git status -sb` clean and `git diff --stat` empty on the second run (no movement in methodology artefacts, `scripts_manifest.json`, or `registry.json`).
 - CI (`schema-validate`, `validate-json`, `stage-gates`) is green on `main` with all migrated sectors wired into `registry.json` and matching their `tests/fixtures/*-gold` expectations.
+- Scoped ingest is enforced via `npm run ingest:scoped:idempotent -- <sector-config>`, which must fail if any out-of-scope path drifts or if the second run produces a diff.
 - The Phase 9 sector ingest contract is referenced by the “add a new sector/methodology” recipe so any new sector must pass the same double-run, zero-diff gate before being considered production-ready.

 ---